How Much Jail Time Do You Get for Violating Probation?

 Unless waived by the court in specific circumstances, the probation officer must present the following for the court’s consideration:

-To qualify for drug court in Lakeland or Orlando, the offense for which you were placed on probation must be a non-violent offense, and the court must determine that you are amenable to the program.
+To qualify for drug court in Orlando, the offense for which you were placed on probation must be a non-violent offense, and the court must determine that you are amenable to the program.

 If you have been classified as a violent offender of special concern, the court must consider the following: